GioF71/mpd-alsa-docker/README.md

 MAX_ADDITIONAL_OUTPUTS_BY_TYPE|The maximum number of outputs by type, defaults to `20` RESTORE_PAUSED|If set to `yes`, then MPD is put into pause mode instead of starting playback after startup.
 Default is `no`.
-STATE_FILE_INTERVAL|Auto-save the state file this number of seconds after each state change, defaults to `10` seconds STARTUP_DELAY_SEC|Delay before starting the application in seconds, defaults to `0`.
+STATE_FILE_INTERVAL|Auto-save the state file this number of seconds after each state change, defaults to `10` seconds ENFORCE_PLAYER_STATE|If set to `yes`, it will remove player state information from the state file, so the player state will only depend on the environment variables.
+Defaults to `yes`
+STARTUP_DELAY_SEC|Delay before starting the application in seconds, defaults to `0`.

 #### ALSA additional outputs